 With all that in mind, it would therefore be an excellent idea to have a few basic and simple recipes for everyday bakery items that you can adjust to make your own unique and vaguely healthier alternatives

 So I shall give you my own recipes that I have carried around in my head since my teenage.
-They are so easy to remember and easy to make and revolve around ratios of ingredients
+They are so easy to remember and easy to make because they revolve around ratios of ingredients

 So here they are.
 Learn them.
 Keep them in your head and they will stand you in good stead.